J. D. Maarleveld

-John David "J. D." Maarleveld (born October 24, 1961) is a former American football player.
-He played offensive tackle for the Tampa Bay Buccaneers, which selected him in the fifth round of the 1986 NFL Draft (112th overall).
-He played college football at the University of Maryland after transferring from the University of Notre Dame, following his survival after a bout with cancer.
+John David "J. D." Maarleveld (born October 24, 1961) is an American former professional football player who was an offensive tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Maryland Terrapins after transferring from the Notre Dame Fighting Irish, following his survival after a bout with cancer.
+He was selected by the Buccaneers in the fifth round of the 1986 NFL draft.

 College career

 A native of Jersey City, Maarleveld enrolled at the University of Notre Dame after graduating from Saint Joseph of the Palisades High School and played football as an offensive tackle.
 Shortly after his sophomore year in 1982, he was diagnosed with Hodgkin's lymphoma, one of the more curable types of cancer when discovered in its early stages.
 Notre Dame head coach Gerry Faust assured him that he had a position on the team after he recovered.
 Maarleveld forced himself to eat and maintained a vigorous workout routine throughout the duration of his chemotherapy, and he lost only 35 pounds as a result.

 A year later, doctors assessed that he was free of cancer.
 However, Faust informed his parents that there was no longer a place for him on the Notre Dame team and was unsure whether he was still in football condition.
 Faust recommended that Maarleveld transfer to a Division II school.

 He instead transferred to Maryland to play under head coach Bobby Ross and offensive line coach Ralph Friedgen.
 In 1984, he was the recipient of the Brian Piccolo Award, the Atlantic Coast Conference (ACC) award for overcoming adversity.
 In 1985, he was named a consensus first-team All-American.